Complying with Data Handling Requirements in Cloud Storage Systems: Evaluation

-\paragraph{Bandwidth consumption.} We measure the traffic consumed by the individual CRUD operations.
-Figure~\ref{fig:bandwidth-replication} depicts the mean total generated traffic per single operation.
-Our results show that using \name{} comes at the cost of an overhead that scales linearly in the replication factor.
-When considering Cassandra and \name{}*, we observe that the consumed traffic for read operations does not increase when raising the replication factor from \num{2} to \num{3}.
+\textbf{Bandwidth consumption.} We measure the traffic consumed by the individual CRUD operations by hooking into the \texttt{writeConnected} method to be able to filter out background traffic such as gossiping.
+Figure~\ref{fig:bandwidth-replication} depicts the mean total generated message payload per single operation averaged over \num{5} runs with \num{2000} operations each for an RTT of \SI{100}{ms}.
+Our results show that using \name{} comes at the cost of an overhead that scales with the replication factor.
+When considering Cassandra and \name{}*, we observe that the consumed traffic for read operations does only slightly increase when raising the replication factor.
 This results from an optimization in Cassandra that requests the data only from one replica and probabilistically compares only digests of the data held by the other replicas to perform post-request consistency checks.
-We did not include this optimization in \name{} and hence it is possible to further reduce the bandwidth consumed by \name{} by applying the same optimization.
-For the other operations, the overhead introduced by our indirection layer ranges from \num{2.4} to \KB{3.3} for a replication factor of 3.
-For a replication factor of \num{1}, the highest overhead introduced by \name{} peaks at \KB{1.1}.
+Furthermore, with increasing replication factors, it becomes more likely that the coordinator also stores the data and thus no communication is necessary, while \name{} requires the coordinator to be responsible and target node at the same time, which happens only rarely.
+For the other operations, the overhead introduced by our indirection layer ranges from \num{0.7} to \KB{0.9} for a replication factor of 3.
+For a replication factor of \num{1}, the highest overhead introduced by \name{} peaks at \KB{0.2}.
 Thus, we conclude that the traffic overhead of \name{} allows for a practical operation in cloud storage systems.